-Improving the quality of diesel by increased octane number and reduced sulphur content result in reduction of SO_2 emissions and particulate matter emissions, especially PM{10} .
-Furthermore, improved quality also results in less environmental damage in case of spillage.
+Improving the quality of diesel by increased octane number and reduced sulphur content result in reduction of less environmental damage in case of spillage.
 Therefore, it is useful to explore the possibilities of using high quality fuels although they may be slightly expensive.
 Improving maintenance by having appropriate maintenance procedures would also result in greater engine efficiency and subsequent reduction in fuel consumption.

-Increasing plantation in the powerhouse and staff area where there are open spaces would also help the environment in a special way by helping to reduce carbon dioxide levels in the atmosphere.
+SO2 emissions and particulate matter emissions, especially PM10.
+Furthermore, improved quality also results in environment in a special way by helping to reduce carbon dioxide levels in the atmosphere.
 Each plant is expected to offset or sequester about 20kg of carbon dioxide annually.
-Vegetation would not only act as a carbon sink but would also help to minimize noise if a vegetation buffer can be laid between the exhaust stack, mosque and the staff guarters.
+Vegetation would not only act as a carbon sink but would also help to minimize noise if a vegetation buffer can be laid near the power house and staff accommodation blocks.